BadagalaAdarsh/Practice/ADARSH/Interview/interview.md

 * Developed something, and it went wrong.
 * Failed to simplify a process and what you would have done otherwise
 * **Answer** Trying to automate the plag check and test case generator for the codeathons, but due to lack of time, no time to clear bugs, actually i should have done earlier in manual and later should have implemented that which I actually did after that codeathon
+* **Answer** I was given a task to note down every thing in excel by monday for all the jobs using the module developed by senior data scientist so that we can identify, which one taking more memory and process time he told use it or any other one so that we can review it on friday and give it to our senior architect on monday , actually I came up with few modules which can do that much easier but later found out that we need to give a command line argument to get the result but our job also needs command line argument.
+I was bit lucky cause there was other alternative way using a api where we can keep the entire code in the with block and though I was bit late but i made changes during the night and it was ready by saturday afternoon

 * Tell me about a time when you invented something.
 * **Answer** came up with sequential model for the upcoming videos so that new customer on boarded and coming with us shortly
 * **Answer**

+*  If given the chance to work at Amazon, how would you consider yourself?
+*  **Answer** I would consider Amazon to be an organized company.
+I would consider myself a leader for any specific department that I will be working for.
+And because I will be leading that specific department, I’m therefore fully responsible for everything that goes on.

+* How do you handle roadblocks or obstacles?
+* **Answer** will try my best to understand it first, then will look for solutions for similar kind of problems and try to apply it over here, lok online first try to do it my self, after certain period will ask for help through colleages